spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 K3s is a lightweight distribution of Kubernetes that is specifically designed for resource-constrained environments and Internet of Things (IoT) applications.
 Unlike standard Kubernetes with multiple binaries for its various components, K3s is packaged as a single binary with a lightweight storage backend and minimal external dependencies.
 For more information about K3s, refer to [K3s documentation](https://docs.k3s.io/).

+### Support Lifecycle

+We support other Kubernetes distributions such as K3s, Microk8s, and RKE2 until their official EOL.
+The EOL is set by the respective owner.
+Once we stop supporting the minor version, we initiate the deprecation process.
+Refer to the [Kubernetes Support Lifecycle](kubernetes-support.md#palette-extended-kubernetes-support) guide to learn more.

 ## Versions Supported

 <Tabs queryString="versions">